PanagiotisEvaggelou/Note-Task-Android-App/README.md

 # Note-Task-Android-App

-A simple app for taking notes, creating tasks and managing contacts.
+A simple app for taking notes, creating tasks and managing contacts, created using java.

 The user interface has been implemented on Android.
 The oldest supported version is 5.0.